sef-global/Documentation/Job Roles and Descriptions.md

 * Develop comprehensive strategic recruiting and retention plans to meet the human capital needs of strategic goals.

-* Develop and implement comprehensive compensation and benefits plans that are competitive and cost-effective for the firm.
+* Develop and implement comprehensive compensation and benefits plans that are competitive and cost-effective for the foundation.

 * Provide overall leadership and guidance to the HR function by overseeing talent acquisition, career development, succession planning, retention, training, leadership development, compensation and benefits globally.